jgregorio0/inditext-test/README.md

 Key aspects of the implementation will not be considered for this project:
 - Security measures using Spring Security, although crucial for real-world internet-exposed endpoints, are omitted as this is a test scenario.
 - OpenAPI documentation which is recommended for proper API documentation.
-- Develop Dockerfile to deploy isolated development environment and make easier reproducibility.
+- Dockerfile to deploy isolated development environment and make easier reproducibility.
-- Data specifications have not been provided, therefore, it is necessary to review the sizes of the database columns.
+- Detailed data specifications have not been provided, therefore, the definition of the database is very simple.

 ## Directory structure
 Directory structure follows a Maven standard directory layout including src/main/ java and resources for source code and src/test/ java and resources for Testing.